 These new Levaquin lawsuits are just getting started.
 Cases have been filed in Pennsylvania and New Jersey but there no class action type MDL as of yet.

-If you or a loved one has used Levaquin or generic levofloxacin and have suffered from tendonitis, tendon rupture or other tendon related injuries, call one of our Levaquin attorneys at 800-553-8082 or click here for a free no obligation consultation on your potential levofloxacin claim.
+If you or a loved one has used Levaquin and have suffered injuries, call one of our Levaquin attorneys at 800-553-8082 or get a get a free no obligation consultation on your potential levofloxacin claim.